-Robert L. Johnson was the co-founder and CEO of Black Entertainment Television (BET).
-In 2001 he was named by Forbes magazine as the first black billionaire.
-He sold BET to Viacom in 2001 and remained CEO until 2006.
-He has since invested in a variety of businesses, including the professional basketball franchise, the Charlotte Bobcats.
-Johnson grew up in Illinois and earned a graduate degree in international affairs from Princeton University.
+Robert L. Johnson founded and was the first CEO of Black Entertainment Television (BET).
+In 2001 he was named by Forbes magazine as the world's first Black billionaire.
+Robert Johnson grew up in Illinois and earned a graduate degree in international affairs from Princeton University.
 In the early 1970s, Johnson found himself in Washington, D.C. during the early expansion of cable television.
 After a few years as a lobbyist for the National Cable & Telecommunications Association, Johnson borrowed money to start his own cable brand, BET.
 Launched in 1980, it was profitable within five years.
-In the early '90s BET became the first African-American-controlled company to be traded publicly on the New York Stock Exchange.
-In 1998 Johnson bought it back and then sold it to Viacom, pocketing a reported $1.5 billion himself and retaining his position as chairman and CEO.
+In the early '90s, BET became the first Black-controlled company to be traded publicly on the New York Stock Exchange.
+In 1998, Johnson bought the business back -- then sold it to Viacom in 2001, pocketing a reported $1.5 billion himself and retaining his position as chairman and CEO.
 In 2002, Robert L. Johnson became the first black majority owner of an NBA franchise, the Charlotte Bobcats (now Hornets).
-Johnson later sold his interest in the franchise to NBA star Michael Jordan
+Johnson sold his interest in the franchise to NBA star Michael Jordan

 in 2010.
-Robert L. Johnson serves on the boards of several organizations and corporations, and in 2015 he launched a television streaming service called the Urban Movie Channel (now called Allblk).
+Robert L. Johnson serves on the boards of several organizations and corporations, and in 2015 he launched a television streaming service called the Urban Movie Channel (later called Allblk).